chris.exp

 hawky

-Today on Dvojka there was a wonderful documentary about the founding of Vysočany, so I...
+Today, Channel 2 aired a wonderful documentary about the origins of Vysočany, so I thought...

 Under the windows of Pragovka...